• Skip to primary navigation

 Jump to Recipe

 Haemul bap is rice cooked with seafood and served with a sauce.
-When making rice, simply throw in a few other ingredients while cooking the rice, you can have a filling one-pot meal!
-This seafood rice bowl uses seafood and vegetables.
+When making rice, simply throw in a few other ingredients while cooking the rice.
+You can have a filling one-pot meal!

 DSC 4150 2 - Haemul Bap (Seafood Rice Bowl)